pbrito/bhautemplate/artigo.md

 All actions are allways like that( ahead I will show actions can be generated automaticaly).
 Actions are identified and don't alter anything in the app.
- For example I never do nothing like this :
+ For example I never do anything like this :

         :on-click #(remove-todo! td)

+Everything is an action, so I would do instead :

+        :on-click # (put! inputA {:action "remove-todo" })

 The Loop now looks like this: